cmacdonell/carpentry/DCvsSWC.md

 themselves programming without any training.
 They want to learn how to write better programs.
 I would argue the top three lessons of SWC are

-* more advanced features of Python
+* advanced features of Python
 * version control
 * storing data in SQL